mlabs-haskell/clb/docs/reports/ms6/article.md

 ## A bit of history

-Historically when Cardano entered Alonzo era and the introduction of Plutus language blazed the trail to building dApps on Cardano there existed no usable emulator.
+Historically when Cardano entered the Alonzo era and the introduction of the Plutus language blazed the trail to building dApps on Cardano there existed no usable emulator.
 The emulator from IOG's _Plutus Application Framework_ [^1]